 4. Onix Composite Stryker – Best Spin Pickleball Paddle for Beginners

 Onix Composite Stryker has been around for 5 years.
 The company has basically manufactured this control-oriented spin paddle for women that gives them an extra edge to play more defensively and stay dominant through its larger sweet spot and enhanced surface length.

-The fiberglass surface boosts up the power while you make the backspin with your dominant hand.
-The paddle, besides being popular with women’s leagues also, is the top-selling paddle among budget-minded players, who want to escalate their game from beginner to pro, with speedy spin and drives.
+The fiberglass surface boosts up the power while it allows making the backspin with your dominant hand.
+Not to sound misogynistic, but the paddle in the ladies of our gang scares us to the core.
+However, the paddle, besides being popular with women’s leagues also, is the top-selling paddle among budget-minded players, who want to escalate their game from beginner to pro, with speedy spin and drives.

 - Highly responsive